Jldavis6/viafoundry/docs/dolphinNext/quick.rst

 Creating Profile
 ================

-Once you enter the ViaFoundry platform, the ``Profile Wizard`` will open as shown below.
+Once you enter the Via Foundry platform, the ``Profile Wizard`` will open as shown below.

 .. image:: dolphinnext_images/profilewizard_first.png
 	:align: center